 Transparency is, however, the biggest problem when it comes to sustainability.
 In the past years the term ‘greenwashing’ has been used more and more often for companies which advertise far and wide about how sustainable or ‘natural’ their products are, but have problems walking the talk in reality.
 As companies are not obliged to divulge just how sustainable their production and products are, it can be hard to detect what is real or just marketing spin.
 Truly sustainable brands will therefore often offer very concrete numbers on how they are doing in terms of optimizing their production to the benefit of the environment, animals and humans involved.
-A great example of such an open approach is the sympathetic Nepalese outdoor brand Sherpa Adventure Gear, which also publishes a yearly report on their progress.

-The outdoor brands we have chosen for this list display similar openness, whether in the form of concrete numbers on their website or in yearly reports.
+The outdoor brands we have chosen for this list display relatively great transparency, whether in the form of concrete numbers on their website or in yearly reports.
 One thing is for sure: Sustainability does not come cheap or easy – it takes time and resources to change the structures needed to design, produce and sell just about any product in a sustainable manner.
 To be certain that a brand really walks the talk, it is good if it is certified by outside set standards, such as: